Perpich Center for Arts Education: Music

-Literary Arts
+Literary arts

-In the junior year literary arts students start out with an intense study and practice of memoir, and then move on to short fiction, eventually creating a research-based, character-driven short story.
+In their junior year literary arts students start with an intense study and practice of memoir, and then move on to short fiction, eventually creating a research-based, character-driven short story.

-In the senior year students focus on work in a variety of genres, with a strong emphasis on poetry.
+In their senior year students focus on work in a variety of genres, with a strong emphasis on poetry.

-In both their junior and senior years, students are given the opportunity to read selected pieces of their own writing in public readings that are arranged through the school.
-Literary students are also encouraged to arrange their own public readings that are not affiliated with the center.
+In both their junior and senior years, students have the opportunity to read selected pieces of their writing in public readings arranged by the school.
+Literary students are also encouraged to arrange public readings not affiliated with the center.

-Several collaborative works have come from the literary arts community at the center, including an anthology independently published by the graduating classes of 2006 and 2007: "Lit Kids: Mama Bird and the Electric Rabbit" (Mill City Press, 2007).
+Several collaborative works have come from the center's literary arts community, including an anthology independently published by the graduating classes of 2006 and 2007: "Lit Kids: Mama Bird and the Electric Rabbit" (Mill City Press, 2007).

-Media Arts
+Media arts

 The media arts program includes work with digital and traditional photography, computer animation, digital film along with film history and criticism and screenwriting.
 The department competes annually in national competitions, and the students are required to present work in the community and develop a portfolio for review.

-Visual Arts
+Visual arts

-The visual arts department is the largest department in the school.
-It comprises a painting and drawing studio, printmaking studio, ceramics room, computer lab and gallery space.
+The visual arts department is the school's largest.
+It comprises a painting and drawing studio, printmaking studio, ceramics room, computer lab, and gallery space.

-All juniors are taught painting, drawing, graphic design, printmaking, documentation, portfolio development and art history.
+All juniors are taught painting, drawing, graphic design, printmaking, documentation, portfolio development, and art history.

 The senior year is a year of electives.
-Choices include paper-making, oil painting, advanced drawing, stop-motion animation, ceramics sculpture, digital imaging, grant writing, public art, sculpture, jewelry, monotype printmaking, screen printing and portfolio development.
+Choices include paper-making, oil painting, advanced drawing, stop-motion animation, ceramics sculpture, digital imaging, grant writing, public art, sculpture, jewelry, monotype printmaking, screen printing, and portfolio development.